Dillweed Namespace Project · Governance Framework · Founding Phase

 • Provides advisory input on governance evolution and foundation structure decisions

 The Participant Council does not hold authority over the core specification.
 No single participant organization may hold a controlling interest in the council's proceedings.
+The precise definition of "controlling interest" in a council setting — whether through vote share, committee chair concentration, agenda-setting authority, or other mechanisms — will be refined when the council is constituted in practice; see Appendix A.

 5.4 Succession and Continuity

 The founding steward may designate a continuity trustee or controlled stewardship entity to preserve governance continuity in the event of incapacity or succession.
-Any such designation shall be documented and held by the Technical Steering Committee.
+Any such designation SHALL be documented and held by the Technical Steering Committee.
 The operational procedures for succession, key custody transfer, and transition of stewardship obligations are specified in the DNSO Continuity and Stewardship Transition Protocol (GSP-01).
 This provision preserves governance continuity beyond individual stewardship and reinforces the institutional durability implied by the project's 28-year provenance.

 In extraordinary circumstances where the continuity seat is vacant and no prior designation exists, the TSC may appoint an interim continuity trustee by unanimous vote pending formal succession.
 This provision ensures that no governance vacuum arises from the absence of a prior designation.